Bio

 ———————————————————————————————————

-A native of China, Ms. Zhang began playing the Pipa when she was nine still living in her hometown of Wenzhou, Zhejiang Province, in southeast China, playing music with her mother, who initially recognized her talent having played the pipa herself from an early age.
-Soon, Ms. Zhang enrolled in the Wenzhou Junior Arts School and she had her initial solo debut at age 11.
+A native of China, Ms. Zhang began playing the pipa at the age of nine while still living in her hometown of Wenzhou, Zhejiang Province, in southeast China.
+She played music with her mother, who initially recognized her talent, having played the pipa herself from an early age.
+Soon after, Ms. Zhang enrolled in the Wenzhou Junior Arts School and made her solo debut at age 11.

-At age 13, following a multi-level music and general education assessment of pipa students from all regions of China, Ms. Zhang was fortunate selected for the Pipa Major at the Preparatory School affiliated with the prestigious Central Conservatory of Music in Beijing.
-She was graduated from the school with an excellent academic record.
-After graduation, Ms Zhang was admitted to the Chinese Music Department of Central Conservatory of Music, Beijing, where she continued studying pipa performance with Professor and Pipa Master Weixi Sun, Shicheng Lin, Yuzhong Kuang and Zemin Chen.
-Four years later, Ms. Zhang completed her academic and music course work at the Central Conservatory and, due to her outstanding accomplishments, she was awarded a Bachelor of Arts in Music Performance (B.A.) with a major in Pipa and a minor in Piano, Guzheng and Ruan.
+At age 13, following a multi-level music and general education assessment of pipa students from all regions of China, Ms. Zhang was fortunate to be selected for the Pipa Major at the Preparatory School affiliated with the prestigious Central Conservatory of Music in Beijing.
+She graduated from the school with an excellent academic record.
+After graduation, Ms. Zhang was admitted to the Chinese Music Department of the Central Conservatory of Music in Beijing, where she continued studying pipa performance with Professors and Pipa Masters Weixi Sun, Shicheng Lin, Yuzhong Kuang, and Zemin Chen.
+Four years later, Ms. Zhang completed her academic and music coursework at the Central Conservatory and, due to her outstanding accomplishments, was awarded a Bachelor of Arts in Music Performance (B.A.) with a major in Pipa and a minor in Piano, Guzheng, and Ruan.

-In 2005, following an additional three years of study combining performance, composition and ethnomusicology, coupled with completion of her thesis “The Variations of the Shape and Structure of Twisted Neck Pipa and its Playing Skills” (published in The New Voice of Yue-Fu, The Academic Periodical of Shenyang Conservatory of Music), Ms. Zhang was awarded a Master of Arts in Musicology (M.A.) from Xiamen University, China.
+In 2005, after an additional three years of study combining performance, composition, and ethnomusicology, along with the completion of her thesis, “The Variations of the Shape and Structure of Twisted Neck Pipa and Its Playing Skills” (published in The New Voice of Yue-Fu, The Academic Periodical of Shenyang Conservatory of Music), Ms. Zhang was awarded a Master of Arts in Musicology (M.A.) from Xiamen University, China.

-Upon graduation from Central Conservatory of Music, Ms. Zhang was offered a tenured position at the Xiamen Opera House as Pipa Soloist.
-Over the next decade, Ms. Zhang played many solo performances in Xiamen with the Opera House Symphony Orchestra and the Xiamen Philharmonic Orchestra.
-She was also honored to represent the Opera House as a solo performer on national and international tours, playing over a thousand combined performances in China, Japan, Singapore, Malaysia, Thailand and the Philippines.
+Upon graduation from the Central Conservatory of Music, Ms. Zhang was offered a tenured position at the Xiamen Opera House as a Pipa Soloist.
+Over the next decade, Ms. Zhang gave many solo performances in Xiamen with the Opera House Symphony Orchestra and the Xiamen Philharmonic Orchestra.
+She was also honored to represent the Opera House as a solo performer on national and international tours, playing in over a thousand combined performances in China, Japan, Singapore, Malaysia, Thailand, and the Philippines.
 While still in Xiamen, Ms. Zhang held a celebrated solo pipa recital in 2003 and a quintet ensemble concert in 2005.

-With a natural and elegant performance style developed from an early age, Ms. Zhang has won many citations and awards including the “Outstanding Solo Performance Award” in the Young Professional Pipa Performer category in the 1st International Chinese Traditional Instruments Competition, Beijing (1989), and 2nd Place in Chinese String Ensemble Competition at the Fujian Art Festival in 2001.
+With a natural and elegant performance style developed from an early age, Ms. Zhang has won many citations and awards, including the “Outstanding Solo Performance Award” in the Young Professional Pipa Performer category at the 1st International Chinese Traditional Instruments Competition in Beijing (1989), and 2nd Place in the Chinese String Ensemble Competition at the Fujian Art Festival in 2001.

-Recently Ms. Zhang successfully held her solo recital as opening program of Music @Noon at Santa Clara University (2016).
-She has been honored to record the Pipa sound samples for Apple GarageBand App (released in 2016).
-She has also been performed with LA Chamber Orchestra (2015), participated for three seasons of San Francisco Symphony’s program Adventure in Music (AIM) Educational Program (2014, 2011,2008), Symphony San Jose ArtSPARK program (2011) and Disneyland Lunar Year Celebrations (2020, 2019).
+Ms. Zhang successfully held her solo recital as the opening program of Music@Noon (2016) and a pipa and cello duet concert (2017) at Santa Clara University.
+She has been honored to record the pipa sound samples for Apple’s GarageBand app (released in 2016).
+She has also performed with the LA Chamber Orchestra (2015) and participated in three seasons of the San Francisco Symphony’s Adventure in Music (AIM) Educational Program (2014, 2011, 2008), the Symphony San Jose ArtSPARK program (2011), and the Disneyland Lunar New Year Celebrations (2020, 2019).

-Since 2022, Ms. Zhang has joined in Music Department at Santa Clara University as an applied instructor.
-She also has her own pipa studio in Silicon Valley where she teaches classical Chinese music to a diverse student population.
-From 2015–2017, Ms. Zhang has taught in Stanford University as music instructor and conductor.
+Since 2022, Ms. Zhang has been an adjunct instructor in the Music Department at Santa Clara University.
+She also has her own pipa studio in Silicon Valley, where she teaches classical Chinese music to a diverse student population.
+From 2015 to 2017, Ms. Zhang taught at Stanford University as a music instructor and conductor.

 (Latest edit version, June, 2022)